Rugby (UK Parliament constituency): History

+Boundaries and boundary changes

-When first created in 1885, the Rugby division consisted of the Petty Sessional Divisions of Rugby, Southam, Burton Dassett and Kington, and Kenilworth except the parishes of Lillington and Milverton.
+1885–1918: When first created in 1885, the Rugby division consisted of the Petty Sessional Divisions of Rugby, Southam, Burton Dassett and Kington, and Kenilworth except the parishes of Lillington and Milverton.
 The division as recommended by the Boundary Commissioners had a population of 49,291 in the 1881 Census.

-Boundary changes in 1918 expanded the constituency to the south, while removing some areas near Leamington Spa.
+1918–1945: Boundary changes in 1918 expanded the constituency to the south, while removing some areas near Leamington Spa.
 The constituency was defined as consisting of the Urban District of Rugby, the Rural Districts of Farnborough, Monks Kirby, Rugby and Southam, together with the majority of Brailes Rural district (excepting only the two parishes of Ilmington and Stretton-on-Fosse which were in a detached part of Warwickshire).
 Finally, the division included several parishes which were in the east of Stratford-on-Avon Rural District: Charlcote, Combrook, Compton Verney, Eatington, Kineton, Loxley, Moreton Morrell, Newbold Pacey, Wellesbourne Hastings and Wellesbourne Mountford.

-When changes were made to constituency boundaries in 1945 to split up some extremely large constituencies, Rugby was affected by the recommendations made as a result of the growth in electorate in the Coventry constituency.
+1945–1950: When changes were made to constituency boundaries in 1945 to split up some extremely large constituencies, Rugby was affected by the recommendations made as a result of the growth in electorate in the Coventry constituency.
 It gained some areas to the east of Coventry which had already been added to Rugby Rural District but were previously part of Nuneaton division.
 This change added about 2,000 voters.

-The constituency was considerably reduced in area in boundary changes which came into effect in 1950, being reduced to simply the Municipal Borough of Rugby and the Rural District of Rugby.
-No alteration in boundaries was made as part of the First Periodical Review of Boundaries in 1954, and in the Second Periodical Review which came into effect in 1974, the definition remained the same although changes in local government boundaries meant that a minor change was made.
+1950–1983: The constituency was considerably reduced in area in boundary changes which came into effect in 1950, being reduced to simply the Municipal Borough of Rugby and the Rural District of Rugby.
+No alteration in boundaries was made as part of the First Periodical Review of Boundaries in 1954, and in the Second Periodical Review which came into effect in 1974, the definition remained the same although changes in local government boundaries under The West Midlands Order 1965 and The Coventry Order 1965 meant that a minor change was made.

 The Third Periodical Review of constituency boundaries expanded the Rugby constituency to the west.
 The constituency lost 6,545 of its 60,909 electors, in and around the villages of Ansty and Wolvey, to Nuneaton.
 It then gained 16,600 electors from Kenilworth, resulting in its renaming as Rugby and Kenilworth.

-Current boundaries

-Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which slightly altered this constituency for the 2010 general election since which it has electoral wards:
+2010–2024: Under the Fifth Periodic Review of Westminster constituencies the Boundary Commission re-established the constituency of Rugby for the 2010 general election as a consequence of the creation of the new constituency of Kenilworth and Southam and the abolition of Rugby and Kenilworth.
+It had similar boundaries to the 1950-1983 version, containing the following electoral wards: